odelrio/termoji-zsh-theme/README.md

 Open a new terminal window and you will see your seamless terminal.

-Check out [https://codematters.blog/custom-iterm2-titlebar-background-colors-a088c6f2ec60](this hack) if you want to achieve a similar result on a OS prior to Mojave.
+Check out [https://codematters.blog/custom-iterm2-titlebar-background-colors-a088c6f2ec60](this hack) if you want to achieve a similar result on an OS prior to Mojave.

 # Shell